Climbing To Island Peak

 Accommodation and Tent

 Accommodations during Island Peak climbing involve tea houses and tents.
-Your island’s peak climbing journey begins with a short flight from Kathmandu airport to Lukla airport.
-The journey passes through beautiful sherpa settlements, including Phakding, Namche Bazar, Tengboche, Pheriche, Lobuche, Gorakshep, Dingboche, Chukkung, and Island Peak base camp.
+Your island's peak climbing journey begins with a short flight from Kathmandu airport to Lukla airport.
+The journey passes through beautiful Sherpa settlements, including Phakding, Namche Bazar, Tengboche, Pheriche, Lobuche, Gorak Shep, Dingboche, Chukkung, and Island Peak Base Camp.

 Essential Questions

-What is the elevation of the Island peak?
+What is the elevation of the Island Peak?

-The elevation of the Island peak is 6165m/ 20226 ft above sea level.
+The elevation of the Island Peak is 6165m/ 20226 ft above sea level.
 From Dingboche, it looks like a lone island amidst the sea of snow.
 It is a famous trekking peak that mountaineers climb as a practice climb for the Everest expedition.

-How much does it cost to climb the Island Peak?
+How much does it cost to climb Island Peak?

 How many days does it take to climb Island Peak?